Andrei-Ghemusi/Spotify_API_Testing/README.md

 - click on "Get New Access Token";
 - a pop up will appear;
 - if you are asked for credetials, use the following e-mail "andreispotifytest8@gmail.com" and the following password "Spotifypassword#1"
-- use this token now
+- use this token now;
-- refresh the token when needed
+- refresh the token when needed.